 Jean-Paul Willaime, EPHE, Sorbonne, France

-Monika Wohlrab-Sahr, University of Leipzig, Germany
+Monika Wohlrab-Sahr, Leipzig University, Germany

 Linda Woodhead, Lancaster University, UK